AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/xdebug.md

 ssh -R 9000:localhost:9000 pwga8A0bhuk7o-mybranch@ssh.us.magentosite.cloud
 ```

-## Debug for Pro Staging and Production {#pro-debug}
+## Debug for Pro Staging and Production

-{:.bs-callout-info}
+>[!NOTE]
+>
-On Pro Staging & Production environments, Xdebug is always available as these environments have a special setup for Xdebug.
+>On Pro Staging & Production environments, Xdebug is always available as these environments have a special setup for Xdebug.
 All normal web requests are routed to a dedicated PHP process that does not have Xdebug.
 Therefore, these requests are processed normally and are not subject to the performance degradation when Xdebug is loaded.
 When a web request is sent that has the Xdebug key, it is routed to a separate PHP process that has Xdebug loaded.

 To use Xdebug specifically on Pro plan Staging and Production environment, you create a separate SSH tunnel and web session only you have access to.
 This usage differs from typical access, only providing access to you and not to all users.

 You need the following:

 -  SSH commands for accessing the environments.
-You can get this information, through the [Project Web Interface](https://devdocs.magento.com/cloud/project/projects.html) or your Cloud Onboarding UI.
+You can get this information, through the [Project Web Interface](https://devdocs.magento.com/cloud/project/projects.html) or your cloud Onboarding UI.
 -  The `xdebug_key` value we set when configuring the Staging and Pro environments.

    The `xdebug_key` can be found by using SSH to log in to the primary node and executing: